 Derma-rolling, better known as micro-needling, is a process practiced by many dermatologists that involves rolling small needles over the skin, creating tiny injuries.
-The body healing these injuries leads to a dramatic uptick in collagen production, making the treatment popular in those looking for an anti-aging treatment.
+The body healing of these injuries leads to a dramatic uptick in collagen production, making the treatment popular among those seeking an anti-aging treatment.

 Given this regeneration of the skin, does micro-needling have a role to play in helping to recover lost hair?

-Indeed, there is some evidence to support the theory that micro-needling can help with hair loss.
-The idea is that by creating small tears in the skin, stem cell growth and productivity is kickstarted, leading to hair growth.
+Indeed, some evidence supports the theory that micro-needling can help with hair loss.
+Small tears in the skin boost stem cell growth and promote hair growth.

-Micro-needling has also been shown to facilitate the absorption of more traditional hair loss treatments, such as Rogaine.
-Like any treatment method, however, nothing is guaranteed, and there can be significant side effects.
+Research shows that micro-needling also facilitates the absorption of traditional hair loss treatments like Rogaine.
+However, nothing is immediate, and there can be significant side effects like any treatment method.

 Those with conditions that slow healing, such as diabetes or keloid scars, or those on blood thinners probably are not good candidates for micro-needling.
-Additionally, this process can cause a significant amount of burning and inflammation, depending on how your skin reacts.
+Micro-needling can cause burning or inflammation based on your skin’s reaction.

-This is usually accomplished in 2-3 treatments, one week apart, and there are no major side effects either during or after treatment.
-For men with thinning hair, this means a fuller-looking head of hair, while balding men can create a freshly shaved look with no maintenance!
+Usually, 2-3 treatments, spaced one week apart, achieve this with no significant side effects during or after.
+For men with thinning hair, this means a fuller-looking head of hair, while balding men can create a freshly shaved look without maintenance!